Cupidio/CodeAcademy-Projects/README.md

 Description:
 This is a repository full of my completed projects done through CodeAcademy.
 There are multiple projects ranging from basic python for loops to KNN clustering cancer classifier programs.

+Contact:
+If you have any questions concerning these programs or me, please contact me through my website: Cupidsharpe.com